Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 7. As a user accessing this site from smaller devices such as a mobile phone or tablet, I want the site to be responsive so that it is still easy to navigate.

+## Design Choices

+Christmas Baking For Kids has a Christmas and family friendly feel to it.
+The emphasis was on providing easy to follow information in an understandable way for any age group.
+The following design choices were made with this in mind:

+### Fonts

+### Colours

+### Styling

+## Wireframes

+# Features

+## Existing Features

+### Elements on every page
+- Navbar
+    - The navigation bar features the Christmas Baking For Kids logo in the top left corner.

+    - For visitors to the site who are not logged in, list items links are available for them to use.
+        1. Home (The logo itself)
+        2. Recipes (drop down menu of categories)
+        3. Log In
+        4. Register

+    - For users who are logged in, the list items are as follows:
+        1. Home (The logo itself)
+        2. Recipes (drop down menu of categories)
+        3. Profile
+        4. New Recipe
+        5. Log Out

+- Python determines if the user is logged in or not by checking `if 'user' in session` and passes this data to Jinja to display the correct welcome message on the profile page to the user.
+- The navbar is collapsed into a burger icon on small and medium screens, so that menu items do not start overlapping content or headings.

+- Footer
+    - The footer features:
+        - A list of category links users might need when viewing the footer and wanting to return to a perticular page.
+        - A thank you message.
+        - Copyright information.